Ada-Developers-Academy/C3Projects--VideoStoreAPI/notes.md

   - From Movie table find available

 Customers
-get "/customers" = All customers
+🔵 get "/customers" = All customers
-  - From Customer table find all customers
+  - √ From Customer table find all customers
+  - √ displays all customers on webpage

 get "/customers/sort/name?page=:page&number=:number" = sort customers alphabetically by name.
   - From Customer table find all customers